 Wash rims.
 To banish brake dust, look for a wheel cleaner specifically tailored to your type of rims: steel or aluminum.
 Don’t use an all-purpose cleaner as it could degrade the metal.
 Like paint, rims are prone to scratching, so clean with a soft-bristled wheel brush.

 Scrub the tires.
-Unlike the rims, it’s save to use an all-purpose cleaner to tidy up treads and rubber.
+Unlike the rims, it’s safe to use an all-purpose cleaner to tidy up treads and rubber.
 Use a coarse-bristled brush to get rid of stuck-on debris.

 MORE TO READ